 TARSC runs training courses at community, national and international level and has expertise in course design and facilitation.
 The site provides updates on training activities that we are involved in.
 Information on our regional training on equity in health is available at the EQUINET website.

 Community based training

 Community monitoring for social accountability TARSC has been working with Open Society Foundation at regional level to strengthen conceptual and operational approaches to community monitoring for social accountability and empowerment in health.
-TARSC implemented in 2012 with OSF support and in co-operation with the relevant Ministries a pilot assessment of the implementation of the BEAM fund at local level.
-Budget monitoring will be taken forward in 2013 as a means of promoting equity and social determinants of health.
+TARSC has implemented assessments of the implementation of the BEAM fund in Education and the Health Services Fund in Health at local level.
+Budget monitoring is being implemented as a means of promoting equity and social determinants of health.

 Community Based Research Skills Training TARSC is carrying out training for community based members of civil society and public sector institutions to support local level skills for assessments and monitoring, and to build and use evidence based approaches to planning and management of programmes.
 Reports of recent work are on this site.
 The training is provided through a two stage basic course linked to mentored field projects.
 Institutions interested in the training please email email@example.com with COMMUNITY BASED RESEARCH in the subject line.